DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-16-updating-make-offer-and-change-offer.md

 We recently did some work to [let providers change course before making an offer](/manage-teacher-training-applications/letting-providers-change-course-before-making-an-offer/).
 Doing so has led us to make changes to the make offer and change offer flows.

+## The new change course flow

+In the new change course flow, attributes can be changed in this order:

+- training provider
+- course
+- full time or part time
+- location

+When the user clicks a change link on the application details page, they’re taken to a page to change the appropriate course attribute.

+They will then continue to the next attribute which has multiple options, based on the choice they just made.

+For example, if the user clicked the change link next to ‘course’ then they will be taken to a page where they can change course.
+They will not be asked to change training provider.

+When they continue, they will be taken to:

+- choose full time or part time, if both options are available for the course they chose
+- choose location, if the course they chose is only part time or only full time and the course has multiple locations
+- the check answers page, if the course they chose is only part time or only full time and has only one location

 ## What we changed

-We added qualifications and funding type to the summary lists in the:
+We added qualifications and funding type to the summary lists which appear in the:

-- offer section of the application
+- offer section of the application details page
 - make decision page
-- check answers page for make offer
+- check answers page for making an offer
-- check answers page for change offer
+- check answers page for changing an offer
-- offer made event
+- offer made event in the timeline and activity log
-- offer changed event
+- offer changed event in the timeline and activity log
-- application submitted event
+- application submitted event in the timeline and activity log

-We also made changes to:
+We also made further changes to the:

-- make offer
+- make an offer flow
-- change course details and make an offer
+- change course details and make an offer flow
-- change offer
+- change offer flow

-### Make offer
+### Make offer flow

-We changed the make offer flow to be consistent with changing courses.
-To do this we:
+In the make offer flow we:

 - removed ‘select’ from page headings, for example changing ‘Select training provider’ to ‘Training provider’
 - added ‘Make offer’ to the caption
-- changed the flow which users enter if they click a change link on the check answers page
+- changed the flow reached by clicking a change link on the check answers page, to match the change course flow

-If the user changes an offer at this point, we will not change the ‘course applied for’ section in the application details.

-### Change course details and make an offer
+### Change course details and make an offer flow

-If the user chooses to change course details at the same time as making an offer, they start the journey at the first attribute which can be changed.
+If the user chooses to change course details at the same time as making an offer, the pages they see are the same as in the change course flow.
+They start the flow with the first attribute they can change.

-For example, if they only belong to one training provider then they will not be asked to choose one.
-They will go straight to choose a course.

-The journey will match the change course journey, except that the user will need to choose conditions as they do in the make offer journey.
+After the user has chosen the new course attributes, they’ll also need to choose conditions.
+This has not changed and is the same as in the make offer journey.

-The ‘course applied for’ in the application details will not be changed.

-### Change offer
+### Change offer flow

+We added ‘change offer’ to the caption used in this flow.

-We updated the change offer journey to be consistent with changing courses and making offers.
+We also updated the change offer flow to be consistent with changing courses.
 We show change links on an offer if:

 - the user has permission to make offers and reject applications
 - the application has a status of ‘offered’

-If the user clicks one of these links, they’ll follow the same journey as if they’d changed the course.
-The ‘course applied for’ in the application details will not change.
+If the user clicks one of these change links, they follow the same flow as they would if they’d changed the course before they made an offer.

-We also added ‘change offer’ to the caption.